 The violent extremist threat presents unique challenges because extremists do not share a typical profile, and may be self-radicalized and self-trained, and are willing to act alone, which makes them difficult to identify and stop.
-To address this challenge, the FBI's countering violent extremism (CVE) mission is built on four pillars: partnerships, engagement, prevention, and intervention.
+To address this challenge, the FBI's Violence Reduction mission is built on four pillars: partnerships, engagement, prevention, and intervention.
 This approach seeks to identify threats by those who are planning, or engaged in, efforts to carry out attacks on the nation.
 The FBI disseminates information, intelligence, and awareness on emerging threats via engagement with community partners.
-For example, in 2016 and early 2017, the FBI's Office of Partner Engagement (OPE) took the lead on producing two documentaries on extremist indicators and profiles, and these documentaries will be disseminated for viewing to local law enforcement communities and security professionals, mainly through local FBI field divisions.
-The FBI continues to be represented on the DHS-DOJ led interagency CVE Task Force.
+For example, in FY 2017, the FBI's Office of Partner Engagement (OPE) produced two documentaries that identified possible extremist indicators and characteristics.
+These documentaries are being disseminated to local law enforcement communities and security professionals via FBI field divisions in furtherance of the engagement and prevention lines of effort.